raghuram-gs/web-authentication-authorization/README.md

 * Logging the user in
 * Making your accounts available in other systems

+Which flow to use:

+* Web application with a backend server - Use Authorization code flow
+* Native mobile application - User Authorization code flow with PKCE
+* Javascript app with server backend - Use implicit flow
+* Microservices and API - Use client credentials flow

 ## Note
 I have not detailed the http Request/Response in a greter detail here to keep it simple which I plan to study and write up in future